Paloma

 History of the Paloma

-The name “Paloma” means “dove” in Spanish, symbolizing peace and perhaps the lightness of the drink.
+The name “Paloma” means “dove” in Spanish, symbolizing peace and perhaps capturing the lightness of the drink.
 One popular story attributes the cocktail’s creation to a bartender named Don Javier Delgado in the town of Tequila, Jalisco, who served it in his bar, La Capilla in the mid-twentieth century.
 Today, variations abound, with mixologists experimenting with different ingredients, but the classic remains a staple for tequila lovers everywhere.
 Try our other spin on a Paloma by Gabe Gomez, if you like this.

 Print